hack-gpon/hack-gpon.github.io/_ont/ont-fs-com-gpon-onu-stick-with-mac.md

 ```

 ## Disable RX_LOS status
-{% include alert.html content="The patch below is only compatible with the firmware version `6BA1896SPLQA42`" alert="Info" icon="svg-info" color="blue" %}
+{% include alert.html content="The patch provided below is only compatible with the firmware version `6BA1896SPLQA42`" alert="Info" icon="svg-info" color="blue" %}

-Some switches/routers (e.g. Mikrotik) do not allow access to the magament interface without the fiber connected because the SFP reports RX_LOS status, it's possible to modify the `mod_optic.ko` driver to spoof non RX_LOS status by setting PIN 8 (RX_LOS) to be always low.
+Some switches/routers (e.g. Mikrotik) do not allow access to the magament interface without the fiber being connected because the SFP reports RX_LOS status It is possible to fix this by modifying the `mod_optic.ko` driver to spoof non RX_LOS status by setting PIN 8 (RX_LOS) to be always low.

-This is the change to be made in hex format:
+This is the change to be made, in hex format:

 ```
 < 00013740: 2404 0003 2405 0001 0c00 0000 ac43 0980  $...$........C..